konveyor/enhancements/enhancements/tackle/testing/testing-responsibilities.md

 ### Execution and project status

-Konveyor CI repository is at https://github.com/konveyor/ci, it doesn't execute test suites itself, it just display status of E2E or components tests runs.
+Konveyor CI repository is https://github.com/konveyor/ci

+The CI repo doesn't execute test suites itself, it just display status of E2E or components tests runs.

 Overall CI status is:
 - GREEN if all E2E test suites and all reporting components tests are passing.